rdlauer/articles/airtable/extending-simple-chart/tutorial.md

 We also supply the y-axis `label` and the `backgroundColor` of the stacks in our bar chart.

-For example, based on the table data I used at the beginning of this tutorial, one element of my `chartDatasets` array will look like this:
+Again, based on my table data, one element of my `chartDatasets` array will look like this:

 	{ label: 'Cat', backgroundColor: '#2d7ff9', data: [1,1,1,0] }